 We have been together for nearly nine years – our anniversary is May 14, 2010!
-We met in high school and have known each since freshman year, but didn’t get together until about a week before we graduated and both went away to college (of course).
-We did the whole long-distance relationship thing for 5 years before finally moving to Los Angeles together.
+We met in high school and have known each other since freshman year, but we didn’t get together until about a week before graduating and then both went away to college.
+Trying the whole long-distance relationship thing for five years before finally moving to Los Angeles together.

 Proposal planning was, in a word, rogue.
-Kirstin had already proposed to Margie, so this was a pretty low stakes situation – Margie just had to have fun with it.
-Margie enjoys surprising Kirstin, so keeping it a secret was easy.
+Kirstin had already proposed to Margie, so this was a pretty low stakes situation.
+Margie just had to have fun with it.
+Margie enjoys surprising Kirstin, so keeping it a secret was effortless.
 The plan had to evolve on the ground and stay organic.

 The primary challenge Margie faced was finding a Portland-based photographer that Kirstin didn’t already follow.
-The stars aligned and Margie happened across Krista Mupo (the actual sweetest soul on this planet).
-They put their heads together and came up with a really cute plan complete with picnic and donuts!
-But alas, as most wedding business trips go, there were a number of schedule changes and on the fly adventures that made most plans go up in smoke.
-Finally, Margie decided she would just hijack Kirstin, and a very cute version of hijacking is what happened.
+The stars aligned, and Margie happened across Krista Mupo (the actual sweetest soul on this planet).
+They put their heads together and came up with an adorable plan complete with a picnic and donuts!
+But alas, as most wedding business trips go, there were several schedule changes and on the fly adventures that made most plans go up in smoke.
+Finally, Margie decided she would just hijack Kirstin, and an adorable version of hijacking is what happened.

-The destination was a last minute addition to our itinerary.
+The destination was a last-minute addition to our itinerary.
 We had seen it online and thought it was gorgeous, but ultimately not what we wanted for our wedding.
 Margie and Krista discussed the most accessible and beautiful locations to capture at golden hour, and Cathedral Park won.
-Honestly, the best happy accident of all time.
-Totally worth it.
+The best happy accident of all time and totally worth it.

 Margie’s ring is from an Etsy shop called Capucinne.
-Kirstin actually purchased a totally different ring one day in late 2016.
-Funnily enough, that same night we happened to have a conversation about the kinds of rings we liked/wanted.
-Kirstin thought Margie was on to her, but ultimately learned that the ring she had JUST ordered wasn’t what Margie wanted.
+Kirstin actually purchased a different ring one day in late 2016.
+Funnily enough, that same night, we happened to have a conversation about the kinds of rings we liked and wanted.
+Kirstin thought Margie was on to her but ultimately learned that the ring she had JUST ordered wasn’t what Margie wanted.
 Kirstin emailed the ring company that same night after Margie went to sleep, begged them to cancel the order, and explained the whole story.
 Luckily, they did and allowed Kirstin to place a new order for the new ring the next day.
 In the end, it all worked out!

 The wedding planning is going well!
-We’re just about a year out now so things will start ramping up here soon.
-We have the challenge of planning events in two different cities on opposite side of the country (ceremony in Portland, OR and reception party in Miami, FL) so it’ll definitely be interesting!
+We’re just about a year out now, so things will start ramping up here soon.
+We have the challenge of planning events in two different cities on the opposite side of the country.
+Ceremony in Portland, OR, and reception party in Miami, FL, so it’ll be interesting!

-It’s important to us that we see representation in our key vendors’ work, not just of ourselves, but of all different people and walks of life.
-For our photographer, for instance, we knew we wanted to book someone who had photographed queer people before and who showed a wide variety of body types in their work.
+It’s important that we see representation in our key vendors’ work.
+Not just of ourselves, but of all different people and walks of life.
+For instance, for our photographer, we knew we wanted to book someone who had photographed queer people before and who showed a wide variety of body types in their work.

-For inspiration, there has been LOTS of Instagram, and some Pinterest.
-We’re both very creative and visual people so we’re able to piecemeal our separate visions together into something cohesive.
-Luckily, our tastes complement each other well, so building the wedding has been a really fun creative challenge so far.
+For inspiration, there has been LOTS of Instagram and some Pinterest.
+We’re both very creative and visual people so we can piecemeal our separate visions together into something cohesive.
+Luckily, our tastes complement each other well, so building the wedding has been an enjoyable creative challenge so far.

-Our wedding ceremony will be April 11, 2020 at Government Cove in Columbia River Gorge, Oregon.
+Our wedding ceremony will be on April 11, 2020, at Government Cove in Columbia River Gorge, Oregon.